niplav/site/considerations_on_cryonics.md

 cryopreserved remains of humans, they might be interested in extracting information from those brains.
-If it is not possible to extract this information without reviving the cryopreserved people, they might reuscitate them and then interrogate these revived people for a very long time, with little regard for their well-being.
+If it is not possible to extract this information without reviving the cryopreserved people, they might resuscitate them and then interrogate these revived people for a very long time, with little regard for their well-being.

 ##### Being Revived as an Emulation and Forced to Work